cjb/codex-blackboard/README.md

 The first option is something like:

+    $ cd ~/3rdParty
+    $ git clone git://github.com/meteor/meteor.git
+    $ cd meteor
+    $ git checkout v0.5.5
-    $ cd ~/3rdParty ; git clone git://github.com/meteor/meteor.git ; cd ~/bin ; ln -s ~/3rdParty/meteor/meteor .
+    $ cd ~/bin ; ln -s ~/3rdParty/meteor/meteor .

 Note that meteor can run directly from its checkout, and figure out where to find the rest of its files itself.
+(But it only follows a single symlink to its binary; a symlink can't point to another symlink.)

-The second option is "easier" but gives me the willies:
+The second option is "easier" but gives me the willies.
+It's also not clear how to install archival versions of meteor:

     $ curl https://install.meteor.com | /bin/sh

 You should probably watch the screencast at http://meteor.com to get a sense of the framework; you might also want to check out the examples they've posted, too.

+## Goals, etc.

 The following links should give you a sense of the functionality we're attempting to reimplement (talk to us if you need a reminder of the